Updated: Mar 10, 2022

 A model of two types of charged particles

-Experiments show that all the methods of rubbing or otherwise charging objects involve two objects, and both of them end up get-ting charged.
-If one object acquires a certain amount of one type of charge, then the other ends up with an equal amount of the other type.
+Experiments show that all the methods of rubbing or otherwise charging objects involve two objects, and both of them end up getting charged.
+If one object acquires a certain amount of one type of charge, then the other end up with an equal amount of the other type.

-Various interpretations of this are possible, but the simplest is that the basic building blocks of matter come in two flavors, one with each type of charge.
+Various interpretations of this are possible, but the simplest is that the basic building blocks of matter come in two flavours, one with each type of charge.

 !!!
 Rubbing objects together results in the transfer of some of these particles from one object to the other.

-In this model, an object that has not been electrically prepared may actually possesses a great deal of bothtypes of charge, but the amounts are equal and they are distributed in the same way throughout it.
+In this model, an object that has not been electrically prepared may actually possess a great deal of both types of charge, but the amounts are equal and they are distributed in the same way throughout it.

 Since type A repels anything that type B attracts, and vice versa, the object will make a total force of zero on any other object.
 The rest of this chapter fleshes out this model and discusses how these mysterious particles can be understood as being internal parts of atoms